RBC Capital Reiterates Catalent (CTLT) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1255 funds or institutions reporting positions in Catalent.
-This is an increase of 39 owner(s) or 3.21% in the last quarter.
-Average portfolio weight of all funds dedicated to CTLT is 0.25%, an increase of 2.87%.
-Total shares owned by institutions increased in the last three months by 3.01% to 236,886K shares.
-The put/call ratio of CTLT is 0.53, indicating a bullish outlook.
+There are 1253 funds or institutions reporting positions in Catalent.
+This is an increase of 36 owner(s) or 2.96% in the last quarter.
+Average portfolio weight of all funds dedicated to CTLT is 0.25%, a decrease of 1.98%.
+Total shares owned by institutions increased in the last three months by 2.69% to 236,771K shares.
+The put/call ratio of CTLT is 0.39, indicating a bullish outlook.

 What are Other Shareholders Doing?